Wisconsin free child care assistance.

 Wisconsin will only subsidize your costs.
 So co-payments are still due from participants.
 The family's participation will be determined based on a sliding scale.
 This will factor in your family's size, total household income, type of care enrolled in, and also the number of children in a government subsidized care program.
 There will be both minimum and maximum thresholds in place, provided you select an approved day care provider.
 If you select a center that is more expensive then the recipient will be responsible for paying the difference between the subsidy amount as well as the the provider price.

-To apply or learn more, call or stop by your county, W-2 agency, or tribal agency.
+To apply or learn more about free or low cost daycare, call or stop by your county, W-2 agency, or tribal agency.
 Appointments are required, so you will need to call to establish one.
 Or the Wisconsin Department of Children and Families can be reached at 608-267-3905.

 There are several other related assistance programs available in Wisconsin.
 They include the following.